Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Introduction

-In this paper, we use a concrete political science project to illustrate the workflow of text annotation with LLMs.
-Specifically, we code ``fatherhood roles'' in Swedish political discourse (see Section \ref{sec:study} for details).
-The different fatherhood roles we define are theoretical constructs with subtle differences from one another, making the coding task harder than many typical NLP coding tasks like sentiment analysis, where human annotators typically have high agreement because of the net difference between the labels.
-We define three different, interdependent coding tasks of varying difficulty, which we then use to code an original Swedish policy-related document dataset from 1993--2021.
-We annotate the data with trained human coders, GPT-3, and GPT-4.\footnote{We do not cover open-source models like LLaMa \citep{touvron2023llama}, as they require specialized programming knowledge to use.
-However, our open-source software includes the possibility to use them as annotators.} We also experiment with and guide the reader through some relevant choices in the LLM-coding methodology (Section \ref{sec:methodology:prompteng}): joint versus disjoint coding of multiple interdependent tasks, level of detail in the prompt description of labels, zero-shot versus few-shot learning, and the order of coding examples provided in few-shot learning.
-For each of these settings, we compare the performance of the language models to that of human coders along the various tasks, evaluating the quality, cost, and speed of both human coders and machines.
-Importantly, our evaluation is not subject to ``data contamination'' \citep{golchin2023time} because we can guarantee that the LLMs have not encountered the tasks we are evaluating during their training.
-Contamination arises when models are trained on popular, open-source text datasets that may include the very tasks on which they are evaluated, and potentially even the specific text examples that are present in their test set.
-Such exposure during training leads to models essentially memorizing correct responses, resulting in inflated performances on the ``contaminated'' test sets.
-This phenomenon affects popular datasets across various scientific fields, including political science, casting doubt on the reported performance of models' evaluated on them.
-While current LLMs might have read the Swedish documents collected in our dataset during their training phase, the coding tasks are surely novel to them and cannot have been memorized.
+In this paper, we use a concrete political science project to study text annotation with LLMs.
+Specifically, we define three different, interdependent coding tasks of varying difficulty about ``fatherhood roles'' in Swedish political discourse (see Section \ref{sec:study} for details).
+While several research projects have already shown the LLM's prowess in text annotation, few - if any - have investigated their performance in a typical political science setting involving a minority language (like Swedish) with legal or political jargon and complex labels (see \citet{ollion2023chatgpt} for an overview).
+Indeed, the different fatherhood roles we define are theoretical constructs with subtle differences from one another, making the coding task harder than many typical NLP coding tasks like sentiment analysis, where human annotators typically have a high intercoder agreement.
+Moreover, the novelty of our annotation task offers a robust test of the LLMs' generalizability, as the possibility that the LLM has memorized the task during its training (data contamination) can be ruled out.
+Finally, evaluating LLMs on complex tasks where a "ground truth" does not exist requires benchmarking against multiple human annotators.
+One element stands out in our contribution, compared to the existing literature: we acknowledge this lack of consensus by assessing the LLMs against not one, but three trained political scientists.
+In our work, we evaluate the performance of two renowned GPT models (GPT-3 and GPT-4) and three Open-Source (OS) LLMs, experimenting with some relevant choices in the LLM-coding methodology (Section \ref{sec:methodology:prompteng}): joint versus disjoint coding of multiple interdependent tasks, level of detail in the prompt description of labels, zero-shot versus few-shot learning, and the order of coding examples provided in few-shot learning.
+For each of these settings, we compare the performance of the language models to that of three human coders along the various tasks.